vijendra1125/Data-Structures-and-Algorithms/data_structures/notes.md

 # Week 1
 ## Array
-* contiguous area of memory
+* Contiguous area of memory
-* consisting of equal size elements
+* Consisting of equal size elements
-* indexed by contiguous integer
+* Indexed by contiguous integer
 * Constant time (O(1)) access to any particular element in array for read and write because of simple airthmatic requirement to find the address of element.
 * Expensive for adition or removal of element except from end
 * Times for common operations: